apple502j/KanaifyMod/README.md

 Kanaify Mod is a Romaji-to-Kana/Kanji conversion mod for Minecraft 1.17 with Fabric.
 This mod automatically converts romaji-only messages in chat and sends the converted text.

 ## Requirements
-This mod requires Fabric mod launcher, which can be downloaded from [their website](https://fabricmc.net/use/).
-Fabric API is not required.
+This mod requires Fabric mod loader, which can be downloaded from [their website](https://fabricmc.net/use/). **You'll also need Fabric API.**

-This mod currently supports Minecraft 1.17.1.
+This mod currently supports Minecraft 1.19.1.
 This mod has to be installed on the server to work in multiplayer.

 ## Usage
 Put the mod JAR file inside the mods folder.